 From product to solution provider

-TARGET 1: All new product developments are reviewed against sustainability criteria using a standardized methodology, including a documented sustainability profile and an appropriate improvement plan where necessary.
+TARGET 1: All new product developments are reviewed against sustainability criteria using a standardised methodology, including a documented sustainability profile and an appropriate improvement plan where necessary.

 TARGET 2: The major Sika national subsidiaries prepare a sustainability action plan and implement all key projects planned in this context.
 The plan is aligned with local trends and with market requirements, and encompasses the key projects and topics that are geared towards the global initiative.
 In 2018, this target was achieved.